Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <h2 id="stress">🤯 Enneagram 5s Under Stress</h2>

-Their stress number is Type 7.
-Type 7s are enthusiastic, spontaneous, and adventurous.
-When they're under stress, they might become more impulsive and distractible and struggle with feeling overwhelmed and out of control.
-They might also need help to focus on one thing at a time and make decisions.
+When stressed the Enneagram type 5 goes to 7.
+This means they take on the negative aspects of the type 7. <a href="/blog/enneagram/enneagram-type-7">Type 7s</a> are known for being enthusiastic, spontaneous, and adventurous.
+However when they're under stress, they become more impulsive and distractible and struggle with feeling overwhelmed and out of control.
+Type 5s when feeling stressed will distract themselves with pleasurable and fun activities.
+They abandon their analytical thinking and become spontaneous as a way to escape their stress.

+When stressed type 5s need help to focus on one thing at a time and make decisions.
 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>